Angela Tuckett

-Angela Gradwell Tuckett (1906-1994) was the first female solicitor in Bristol.
-She was also a Women's Rights playwright, active Communist, athlete and aviator.
+Angela Gradwell Tuckett (1906–1994) a solicitor, playwright, athlete, and aviator who was the first female solicitor in Bristol.

 Biography

 Angela Tuckett was born in 1906 into a family of Bristol solicitors.
 Both Angela and her older sister Joan Tuckett became solicitors as well.
 Their aunt, Enid Stacy, was an English socialist activist.
+When the 1931 Hunger March came to Bristol, she joined the Communist Party and took food to the marchers.